You can think of a practice as any action you consistently take.

 There are 2 fundamental cultural belief systems that create big problems around this nebulous idea and practice called “Coaching.”

-1. Many people, to some degree, want to be Gurus, and they want others to see the world the way they see it and to adopt their own viewpoints and behaviors, and given the opportunity, they would often be willing to use force, subtle or overt, to make that happen; they then project these beliefs and desires to control onto the potential coach.
+1. Many people, to some degree, often unconsciously, want to be Gurus, and they want others to see the world the way they see it and for others to adopt their own viewpoints and behaviors, and given the opportunity, they would often be willing to use force, subtle or overt, to make that happen; they then project these beliefs and desires to control onto the potential coach.

 A very light but tragically common example of this would be giving someone unsolicited advice without properly understanding their situation first.